EarlyBloomer-byte/ML/README.md

 # MongoDB Learning Project

-This project is a small hands-on space for learning MongoDB fundamentals using Github education resources.
+This project is a small hands-on space for learning MongoDB fundamentals and building a simple CRUD web app using Github education resources.

 ## What this covers
 - Connecting to MongoDB